 Fill out the Keystore password, Keystore alias, and Private key password fields and click Save metadata.

 You should have these already at hand as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
 For more information on keystore file, click here.
-With this information added to your Code Signing tab, our Sign APK step (by default included in your Android deploy workflow) will take care of signing your APK so that it’s ready for distribution!
+With this information added to your Code Signing tab, our Sign APK step (by default included in your Android deploy workflow) will take care of signing your AAB or APK so that it’s ready for distribution!

 The Android chunk of code signing is done.
 Let’s continue with iOS!